swiss-seismological-service/scdetect/doc/base/Offline-Playback.rst

    At the time being you cannot download station magnitudes from SeisComP's ``fdsnws-event`` service implementation.
-For the purpose of this tutorial you can get the template Eventparameter configuration from `here <https://github.com/swiss-seismological-service/scdetect/tree/master/doc/data/Offline-Playback/ex-01/template.scml>`_.
+For the purpose of this tutorial you can get the template EventParameter configuration from `here <https://github.com/swiss-seismological-service/scdetect/tree/master/doc/data/Offline-Playback/ex-01/template.scml>`_.
    Of course, you can also modify this tutorial to match your needs.